harry70183/Order-Brushing/README.md

 Event_Time refers to the exact time that an order was placed on Shopee.

 Concentrate rate is a possible measure that we use to determine whether a shop is likely to have conducted order brushing.
 For this question, the thershold of concentrate rate is 3.
 Any concentrate rate value equal to or greater than 3 is deemed to be an occurance of order brushing.

+# Submission Format

+Check each shop and determine whether it is deemed to have conducted order brushing.
+If a shop conducted order brushing, list the userid(s) that are identified as suspicious for the corresponding shopid.

+Two columns required:

+* shopid

+* userid

+- If a shop is not deemed to have conducted order brushing, assign the value 0.

+- Else, list the userid(s) that are identified as suspicious for the corresponding shopid.

+- If there is more than 1 userid identified as suspicious, list all the userids seperated by "&".